seifferth/jotter/readme.md

 ## Known bugs

-- Metedata extraction does not account for code blocks or html comments.
-Metadata extraction could thus be broken by crafting (or inadvertently writing) code blocks or comments which contain content that looks like the beginning of a metadata block.
+- Metedata extraction does not account for html comments.
+Metadata extraction could thus be broken by crafting (or inadvertently writing) comments which contain content that looks like the beginning of a metadata block.